RuleBasedIntegration/RuleBasedIntegration.github.io/about.md

 * The system's thousands of pattern matching rules could be "compiled" into a single, deeply nested if-then-else control construct.
 This compilation would improve performance by at least an order of magnitude *and* make it possible to port the system to host computer algebra systems that do *not* support sophisticated pattern matching.

 ### Patrick Scheibe

+Patrick started using computer algebra systems (CAS) at university when he took a course by [Hans-Gert Gräbe](https://www.hg-graebe.de) who did not restrict his material to one specific CAS but instead highlighted the strengths of different systems like MuPAD, Derive, Mathematica, Axiom, Maple, Maxima, and Reduce.
+Later, he discovered that his thesis mentor Jens-Peer Kuska was a Mathematica expert and highly gifted programmer.

+Therefore, Patrick is a Mathematica user since around version 4.2 and uses it on a daily basis for most of his symbolic and numerical calculations.
+Since 2007, he is working at the University Leipzig as a researcher for medical image processing.
+He is the author of the [Mathematica Plugin for IntelliJ](http://wlplugin.halirutan.de/) and a highly active member on [mathematica.stackexchange](https://mathematica.stackexchange.com/users/187/halirutan).